 Hello!
 I am Jessica Wildfong, the Prevention Services Coordinator for Bedford Youth and Family Services.
 I coordinate the Middle School After School Program, and the Peer Mentor Program.
 I work closely with the Bedford Public Schools and the School Health Coordinator on tobacco, alcohol, and drug education.
 I also work with the Bedford Schools and the Bedford Police to provide youth Drug and Alcohol Education Programs.
 Each November I coordinate Substance Abuse Awareness Month activities and mail the updated Safe Homes directory to the families participating in this community program.
 I coordinate the biannual Youth Risk Behavior Survey (YRBS) and disseminate the results of the survey to the community.

 The clinical counseling staff from Eliot Community Human Services currently providing counseling at BYFS include:

 Lynne Chapas, MA, started at BYFS as an Eliot psychology intern in 1999 and worked with children, teens, and adults for 12 years until fall of 2015.
 After taking a year off from clinical work, she returned to BYFS as Clinical Coordinator August 2016.
 Lynne enjoys working with adolescents, adults and older adults.

 Andrea Vana, LCSW - joined Eliot Community Human Services in September 2016.
 She primarily works with children and adolescents.
-She works in Bedford on Mondays and at the Eliot Center in Concord other days.
+She works in Bedford on Wednesdays and at the Eliot Center in Concord other days.